webuildsg/webuild/readme.md

 - to see app info use `rhc app-show {APP_NAME} -v`
 - to check out the logs from the app use `rhc tail {APP_NAME}`

-## Deploy to Heroku
+### Deploy to Heroku

-Alternatively, we also used [Heroku](http://heroku.com/).
-These are the steps we took to deploy:
+These are the steps for deploying:

 1. Install [Heroku command line](https://devcenter.heroku.com/articles/heroku-command)
 - Create [new Heroku app](https://devcenter.heroku.com/articles/creating-apps) for [NodeJS](https://devcenter.heroku.com/articles/getting-started-with-nodejs)